DMPRoadmap/api_tester/README.md

-# v1_api_tester
+# DMPRoadmap API Tester

-This script can be used to verify that the V1 API of a DMPRoadmap system is functioning and configured properly.
+This application can be used to verify that the API of a running DMPRoadmap system is functioning and configured properly.

+## Installation:

+Install all of the necessary gem dependencies:
+Run `bundle install`

+Startup the Sinatra based test app:
+Run `ruby api_test.rb`

+Load the test site in your browser at `http://localhost:4567`.
+Then:
+1. Enter the hostname of the system you want to test (e.g. http://localhost:3000)
+2. Select the API version you want to test and click 'Start testing'
+3. On the version specific page, enter the necessary credentials and the the button for the test you want to run.

-## Testing the API
+## Notes

-This script reqires that you have an instance of the DMPRoadmap system running locally or on a server that you have access to.
+You must have DMPRoadmap running either locally or on a server!

-Please note that it only tests the API as an ApiClient (e.g. an external system) not an individual User.

-To run it you must pass in 3 arguments: the host, your client id and your client secret.
-For example: `ruby dmproadmap_api_tester.rb http://localhost:3000 1234567890 0987654321`

-If you do not yet have an API Client, you can create one by logging into the DMPRoadmap system as a SuperAdmin and then navigating to the 'Api Clients' page via the 'Admin' menu.
-The system will auto-generate your client_id and client_secret once the record has been created.
+Please do not use this test suite to verify other organization's DMPRoadmap systems.
+It should only be used to test your own installations.

+All tests are meant to simply verify the basic request/response cycle of the API they do not test that the content of responses are accurate.
+Simply receiving an HTTP 200/201 is considered a successful test for this application.

+Any tests that attempt to retrieve a PDF document will be displayed as a string in the response.
+The test just ensures that the API responds properly.
+It does not attempt to ensure that the response is a valid PDF document.
+See the DMPRoadmap integration tests for verifying proper PDF creation.

 ## Further reading

-See the [API V1 Documentation](https://github.com/DMPRoadmap/roadmap/wiki/API-Documentation-V1) for more info on how to use the API.
+See the [DMPRoadmap wiki](https://github.com/DMPRoadmap/roadmap/wiki/) for more info on how to use each of the API versions.